 Cash Runway (in months) = Current Cash Balance ÷ Monthly Net Burn Rate

-With $960,000 in the bank and a net burn rate of $80,000, your runway is 12 months.
-That’s how long you can operate before cash runs out, assuming nothing changes.
-If you want a deeper walkthrough and templates, see this guide on SaaS burn rate and runway management.
+Here, the “number of months” represents how long your company can continue operating before running out of cash.
+For example, with $960,000 in the bank and a net burn rate of $80,000, your runway is 12 months.
+That’s the number of months your business can sustain itself before cash runs out, assuming nothing changes.
+If you want a deeper walkthrough and templates, see this guide on SaaS burn rate and runway management

 Adjusting for seasonality and growth investments